bundlewrap/bundlewrap/doc/nodes.py.rst

 .. toctree::
     :hidden:

-``
-Th--is file lets you specify or dynamically build a list of nodes in your environment.
+This file lets you specify or dynamically build a list of nodes in your environment.

 Introduction
 ============